averbraeck/djutils/docs/djutils-serialization/coding-types.md

 For a discussion on little and big endianness for UTF-8 and UTF-16 strings, see the following discussion at StackExchange: [https://stackoverflow.com/questions/3833693/isn-t-on-big-endian-machines-utf-8s-byte-order-different-than-on-little-endian](https://stackoverflow.com/questions/3833693/isn-t-on-big-endian-machines-utf-8s-byte-order-different-than-on-little-endian), as well as [https://unicode.org/faq/utf_bom.html#utf8-2](https://unicode.org/faq/utf_bom.html#utf8-2).

 !!!
 Note
-    Note that because of escape characters (or surrogates), the String length is not equal to the number of characters in UTF-8, nor to the number of characters times two in UTF-16.
-The numbers in STRING_UTF8, STRING_UTF16, STRING_UTF8_LE and STRING_UTF16_LE are related to the number of bytes / shorts in the representation, and **not** to the number of characters in the resulting String.
+    Note that because of escape characters (or surrogates), the String length is not equal to the number of characters in UTF-8, nor to the number of characters/shorts times two in UTF-16.
+The numbers in STRING_UTF8, STRING_UTF16, STRING_UTF8_LE and STRING_UTF16_LE represent the number of bytes / shorts in the representation, and **not** to the number of characters in the resulting String.